OlegDzhuraev/Core/README.md

 # InsaneOne Core
-My tools and extensions for Unity engine, which I'm use in all my projects to speedup development.
-It allows to reduce count of code by implementing frequently needed functionality.
+My tools and extensions for Unity Engine, which I'm use in all my projects to speedup development.
+It allows to reduce amount of code - by implementing frequently used functionality.
+Mainly there stored some garbage tools, which is not enough big or good to move them in their own repo.

-Repo was exposed to public only just because I want to import it easily with Package Manager, but if you're interested, feel free to use it.
+This repo was exposed to public only just because I want to import it easily with Package Manager, but if you're interested, feel free to use it.

 List of the main included features you can read below.